stacksgov/sips/sips/sip-012/sip-012-cost-limits-network-upgrade.md

 Note that these are similar addresses to the PoX burn address, but they all differ from one another in their checksums.

-Vote tallying is performed by examining how many STX the sender has recently Stacked.
-The Bitcoin transaction identifies the amount of STX in the `.pox` smart contract's data space.
-So, by examining the UTXOs for these two Bitcoin addresses, anyone with a full copy of the Stacks chain state as of the voting deadline will be able to calculate how many recently-Stacked STX have signaled "yes" or "no" support for this SIP.
+Vote tallying is performed by examining how many STX the Bitcoin transaction sender has most-recently Stacked.
+By examining the UTXOs for these two Bitcoin addresses, anyone with a full copy of the Stacks chain state as of the voting deadline will be able to calculate how many recently-Stacked STX have signaled "yes" or "no" support for this SIP.

-To match the Bitcoin transaction to the Stacker's state in the `.pox` contract, the `scriptSig` of the first transaction input must be signed by either the user's PoX reward address's public key(s), or the public key(s) of the Stacks address that Stacked the tokens (the option is provided here because not all Stackers have access to their PoX addresses).
+To match the Bitcoin transaction to the Stacker's state in the `.pox` contract, the `scriptSig` of the first transaction input must be signed by either the user's PoX reward address's public key(s), or the public key(s) of the standard principal Stacks address that Stacked the tokens (the option is provided here because not all Stackers have access to their PoX addresses).
 In either case, the vote commits the Stacker's most-recently-locked STX to "yes" or "no" if the Stacker had some STX locked in the past two reward cycles as of the vote deadline block.

+For Stackers that vote with their Stacks address key(s), the STX that the associated standard principal had locked up will be committed to the vote.

+For Stackers that vote with their PoX address key(s), the STX for _all_ associated Stacks principals that use this PoX address will be committed to the vote (note that multiple Stacks principals may use the same PoX address).

+For Stackers that have delegated STX to a Stacking pool, the pool operator must perform the vote on their behalf.
+As with a normal Stacker, the pool operator may sign the Bitcoin transaction with either the PoX reward address key(s) or the standard Stacks principal address key(s).

+For Stackers that have Stacked via a smart contract, only the PoX reward address key(s) may be used to vote.

+Stackers can send as many Bitcoin transactions as they like, but their STX will only be counted once.
+Only the *first* such voting transaction will be considered to determine how the STX voted.

+If a Stacker votes for both "yes" and "no," their vote will not be counted.

 ### Activation Criteria